alexmavr/django-spyglass/README.rst

 django-spyglass
 ===============

-Monitor real-time content through distributed web crawling.
+Spyglass is a django application that provides real-time content monitoring through distributed web crawling.

-Currently at pre-alpha development.
+After configuring a model, some sites to be crawled and an XPath for each field of the model on every site, you are ready to run as many crawlers as you want.

+When a user submits a query, spyglass will instruct some connected crawlers to poll the related sites regularly and check for new content.
+When found, a new model instance will be created, the query will be satisfied and the user will be notified.

-Spyglass is licenced under the BSD license
+It's currently at pre-alpha development and licenced under the BSD license.

 Features
 ========